When you or your dependent turns age 65 you are required to enroll in Medicare. Learn more about Medicare and what you have to do.

 Olympia, WA 98504-2684

-What happens after I submit proof of Medicare enrollment?
+What happens after I submit the required forms and proof of Medicare enrollment?

 We will reduce your premium to the lower Medicare rate, if applicable.
 We will also notify your medical plan of your Medicare coverage.
 If you are paying premium surcharges, they will stop when you (the subscriber) enroll in Medicare Part A and Part B.